 Special Educational Provision:

-Teachers are responsible and accountable for the progress and development of the pupils in their class.
-This is through high-quality teaching, differentiated for all pupils including those who may have SEND.
-Class teachers complete comprehensive pupil profiles, which highlight areas of need.
+Teachers are responsible and accountable for the progress and development of the students in their class.
+This is through high quality teaching, differentiated for all students including those who may have SEND.
+Class teachers complete comprehensive student profiles, which highlight areas of need.

-The Community College has a Learning Centre, which supports bespoke learning programmes and interventions targeted to meet individual needs and abilities.
-These interventions are reviewed regularly to ensure the pupil is making progress and the best academic and emotional needs are met.
+The Whitstable School has a Learning Centre, which supports bespoke learning programmes and interventions targeted to meet individual needs and abilities.
+These interventions are reviewed regularly to ensure the student is making progress and the best academic and emotional needs are met.

-CCW believe that parents should be fully involved in the decision-making process, understand the purpose of any intervention or programme of action and be informed when individual pupil needs are identified.
-This triangulated support is crucial in meeting the needs of, and unlocking the potential of our pupils.
+TWS believe that parents should be fully involved in the decision-making process, understand the purpose of any intervention or programme of action and be informed when individual student needs are identified.
+This triangulated support is crucial in meeting the needs of, and unlocking the potential of our students.

-For some pupils, it may be necessary for the school to apply to the Joint Council for Qualifications (JCQ) in order to gain Access Arrangements (special arrangements) for external and controlled assessments using the strict criteria set down by the board.
-Access Arrangements exist to ensure that a pupil is not disadvantaged by their difficulties.
+For some students it may be necessary for the school to apply to the Joint Council for Qualifications (JCQ) in order to gain Access Arrangements (special arrangements) for external and controlled assessments using the strict criteria set down by the board.
+Access Arrangements exist to ensure that a student is not disadvantaged by their difficulties.
 For more information regarding exams arrangements, please contact Mrs Standen on: firstname.lastname@example.org

 Resources are provided to enable curriculum access for all children either through the school or outside agencies.
 This may also be through additional adult support, ICT and curriculum resources.

-The Community College Whitstable’s admissions policy will apply.
+The Whitstable School’s admissions policy will apply.
 Children with SEND will be treated as fairly as all other applicants for admission.

 The effective implementation of the SEND policy will be demonstrated by: